kennysghub/recipe_search/README.md

 3. Trigger the search functionality with the extracted parameters to display the initial search results.
 4. Update the URL parameters whenever the search form is submitted to reflect the current search criteria.
 5. This approach allows for sharing and bookmarking search results by copying the URL with the search parameters included.

-### Tech Stack
-- The application is built using React and TypeScript.
-- The styling is implemented using Material-UI components and custom CSS.

-### Project Structure

-- `client/`: The main source code directory of the application.
-  - `components/`: Contains reusable React components used in the application.
-    - `RecipeCard.tsx`: Represents a single recipe card in the search results.
-    - `SearchForm.tsx`: Provides the search form functionality for recipes.
-  - `pages/`: Contains the main pages or views of the application.
-    - `HomePage.tsx`: The main page component that displays the search form and recipe results.
-  - `services/`: Contains services or utility functions used in the application.
-    - `api.ts`: Handles API requests to fetch recipe data from the external endpoint.
-  - `types/`: Contains type definitions.
-    - `index.ts`: Exports custom types used in the application, such as **Recipe** and **SearchParams**.